Charlotte Perkins Gilman: Animals

 Gilman's feminist works often included stances and arguments for reforming the use of domesticated animals.
 In Herland, Gilman's utopian society excludes all domesticated animals, including livestock.
-Additionally, in Moving the Mountain Gilman addresses the ills of animal domestication related to inbreeding.
+In Moving the Mountain Gilman addresses the ills of animal domestication related to inbreeding.
 In "When I Was a Witch", the narrator witnesses and intervenes in instances of animal use as she travels through New York, liberating work horses, cats, and lapdogs by rendering them "comfortably dead".
 One literary scholar connected the regression of the female narrator in "The Yellow Wallpaper" to the parallel status of domesticated felines.
 She wrote in a letter to the Saturday Evening Post that the automobile would eliminate the cruelty to horses used to pull carriages and cars.

 Critical reception

 "The Yellow Wallpaper" was initially met with a mixed reception.
 One anonymous letter submitted to the Boston Transcript read, "The story could hardly, it would seem, give pleasure to any reader, and to many whose lives have been touched through the dearest ties by this dread disease, it must bring the keenest pain.
 To others, whose lives have become a struggle against heredity of mental derangement, such literature contains deadly peril.
 Should such stories be allowed to pass without severest censure?"

 Positive reviewers describe it as impressive because it is the most suggestive and graphic account of why women who live monotonous lives are susceptible to mental illness.

 Although Gilman had gained international fame with the publication of Women and Economics in 1898, by the end of World War I, she seemed out of tune with her times.
 In her autobiography she admitted that "unfortunately my views on the sex question do not appeal to the Freudian complex of today, nor are people satisfied with a presentation of religion as a help in our tremendous work of improving this world."

 Ann J. Lane writes in Herland and Beyond that "Gilman offered perspectives on major issues of gender with which we still grapple; the origins of women's subjugation, the struggle to achieve both autonomy and intimacy in human relationships; the central role of work as a definition of self; new strategies for rearing and educating future generations to create a humane and nurturing environment."